ArchanaRaghu512/ISQA-8086-Team-1-/Deliverables/DataCleaningDocumentation/DataCleaningDocumentation.md

 ### Meta Data

-This dataset, has 7 fields:
-Type, School year, County, District, Agency name, Dropout rate, Attendance rate.
-Columns: 7
-Rows: 1245

-### Rationale
+This dataset has 7 columns with 1,245 records.
+The following is a list of attribute definitions.

+• Type: Values are “DI”, “SC”, and “ST”.
+This identifies if the row belongs to District, School, or State.

+• School Year: This is the school year the data was collected.

+• County: This is the county code the school is located.
+0 is assigned to Districts and State records.

+• District: Is the number assigned to the different school districts throughout Nebraska.
+0 is assigned to State records.

+• Agency Name: This is the name of the institution at the different levels State, District, School.

+• Dropout Rate: This is the percentage of students that drop out of school.

+• Attendance Rate: This is the percentage of students who are attending school.

+### Identified Data Issues and Resolution
-**Identified** The column “School” contained values “0”.
+**Issue:** The column “School” contained values “0”.

-**Solution** It had no impact so we removed the column from the dataset.
+**Resolution:** It had no impact so we removed the column from the dataset.

-**Identified:** The “Year” Column had values like 20102011.
+**Issue:** The “Year” Column had values like 20102011.

-**Solution:** We reformatted it to the following format “2010 – 2011”.
+**Resolution:** We reformatted it to the following format “2010 – 2011”.

 ### Questions we can answer with Data